Enzo-548/renderer2d/README.md

 * Rendering logic is **backend-agnostic**.
 * `minifb` is used only for prototyping and visualization.
 * All drawing happens on the CPU via the framebuffer.
+* The project will implement certain algorithms as the nescessity is needed.
 * The architecture is intentionally simple to make the data flow explicit:

 ```